 Information about registering a death is given below.
 If there's anything you're unsure of, please call the Register Office on 01642 729004 and our experienced staff will advise you.

 Legally, the death must be registered within five days of it occurring.
-You can register the death as soon as you've obtained either a Medical Certificate of Death from the hospital/doctor, or a Form 100 from the Coroner's Office.
+You can register the death as soon as you've obtained either a Medical Certificate of Cause of Death from the hospital or doctor, or a Form 100 from the coroner's office.

 The five day period may be extended in certain circumstances, for example when the coroner has been consulted and/or an inquest is to be held.
 In this case, registration of the death will only occur once an inquest has been concluded and the coroner has given their permission.
-If you're unsure about the time limitations, or think you may not be able to register within five days, please call the Register Office on 01642 729004 for more information.
+If you're unsure about the time limits, or think you may not be able to register the death within five days, please call the Register Office on 01642 729004.

 A formal record of a death must be made in the district where it took place.
 If the death occurred at an address located within Middlesbrough then the formal record must be made with Middlesbrough Register Office.